calee14/FoodAllergyIndicator/README.md

 - [ ] Create sub allergens of broad foods
 - [ ] Improve api search in some way
 - [X] Log out feature (Maybe won't do) UPDATE: Won't do
+- [ ] Make it so that the user doesn't need to enter username and password